-Given the distance involved in connecting to the SPA and the lack of a hydrological link it is considered that there will be no likely significant effect on the European Site.
-Also, as the proposed development has no discharges of note it is considered that there will be no potential for significant impacts on watercourses.
+Given the scale of the development, available services and the distance involved in connecting to the SAC and SPA and the lack of a hydrological link it is considered that there will be no likely significant effect on the European Sites.
+Also, as the proposed development has no discharges of note, it is considered that there will be no potential for significant impacts on watercourses.